qfwc258/circuidipity/content/2014-07-07-ubuntu-trusty-install.rst

     :width: 800px
     :height: 600px

-Contents of the Ubuntu minimal installer are now loaded into memory and the USB stick can safely be removed (recommended [2]_).
+Contents of the installer are now loaded into memory and the USB stick can safely be removed.
+[3]_

 .. image:: images/screenshot/trustyInstall/110.png
     :alt: Full Name